nextcloud/documentation/user_manual/talk/advanced_features.rst

 Commands
 --------

 Nextcloud allows users to execute actions using commands.
-A command typically looks like
+A command typically looks like:

     ``/wiki airplanes``